joinmeow/amazon-cognito-passwordless-auth/client/react/README-REACT.md

 function TotpSetupComponent() {
   const {
     setupStatus, // IDLE, GENERATING, READY, VERIFYING, VERIFIED, ERROR secretCode, // The TOTP secret code to display to the user qrCodeUrl, // URL for QR code that can be scanned errorMessage, // Error message if any
-    beginSetup,      // Function to start the TOTP setup process verifySetup,     // Function to verify the TOTP code resetSetup       // Function to reset the setup process } = useTotpMfa();
+    beginSetup, // Function to start the TOTP setup process verifySetup, // Function to verify the TOTP code resetSetup, // Function to reset the setup process } = useTotpMfa();

   return (
     <div>
       {setupStatus === "IDLE" && (
         <button onClick={beginSetup}>Set up TOTP MFA</button>
       )}

       {setupStatus === "READY" && secretCode && (
         <div>
           <p>Secret code: {secretCode}</p>